Osteopathy:

 Osteopathy focuses on restoring balance and function to the musculoskeletal system through manual techniques, including soft tissue manipulation, joint mobilization, and stretching exercises.

-Osteopaths assess the entire body to identify any underlying biomechanical issues that may be contributing to knee pain and dysfunction.
+Osteopaths look at the whole body to identify any underlying biomechanical issues contributing to knee pain and dysfunction.

 For runners with knee injuries, osteopathic treatment may involve:

-Addressing muscular imbalances: Osteopaths can identify and address muscle tightness, weakness, or imbalances that may be placing excessive strain on the knee joint.
+Addressing muscular imbalances: Osteopaths can identify and address muscle tightness, weakness, or imbalances that may strain the knee joint excessively.

 Improving joint mobility: Osteopathic techniques can help restore proper range of motion in the knee joint and surrounding structures, reducing stiffness and improving function.

-Correcting alignment: Osteopaths can assess the alignment of the lower limb and pelvis to identify any misalignments or asymmetries that may be contributing to knee pain.
+Correcting alignment: Osteopaths can assess the alignment of the lower limb and pelvis to identify any misalignments or asymmetries contributing to knee pain.
 By gently manipulating the joints and soft tissues, osteopaths can help realign the body and reduce stress on the knee joint.

 Providing rehabilitation exercises: Osteopaths may prescribe specific exercises to strengthen the muscles around the knee, improve stability, and support proper biomechanics during running.